Feb. 8, 2006 -- Children with cochlear implants may be at increased risk of bacterial meningitis, states the FDA.

 The risk isn't new.
 It was first noted by the FDA in 2002.
 Now, the FDA is updating its 2002 and 2003 warnings about the risk and issuing new recommendations for children with cochlear implants.

 Cochlear implants are devices implanted under the skin behind the ear, with electrodes that go deep into the ear.
 The devices turn sound waves into electric signals that are passed to nerve fibers leading into the brain.

-Cochlear implants can allow deaf people to hear.
+.
 However, the process may take time as the brain adjusts and the devices are fine-tuned in each patient.
 Kids often get the implants early in life, to help them master language skills at a young age.
 Some cochlear implants also have a positioner, which the FDA describes as a small rubber wedge that helps position the implant during surgery.